DDMAL/ddmal.github.io/README.md

 When writing or editing a Markdown entry that will include an image or file, hit `ctrl+shift+u` to open the Media folder.
 Then, you can select any existing media and drop it right into the new post; Forestry handles the file path automatically, and it should not need to be altered.
 Images will be center-justified when posted to the website.

+## Troubleshooting

+If you are having any difficulties with setup, the CMS, or local development, please feel free to email [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or use the issues tab found in this repository.